michaeljamesrojas/MongoDV/README.md

 ### 3. Follow the Thread
 Once a document is on the canvas, look for `ObjectId` fields.
 - **The ID Text**: Click any ID string (underlined) to open the **Connect Modal**.
 This lets you manually choose which collection that ID belongs to.
+- **Visual Links**: Arrows are automatically drawn between the source document and the references, creating an instant visual map of your data relations.
 - **Quick Connect (⚡)**: Click the **⚡** icon to instantly fetch and connect that document using automatic prediction.
 - **Memory (🚀)**: Once connected, the icon turns into **🚀**, remembering the relationship for one-click access next time.
 - **Randomize (👁)**: Click the eye icon next to an ID to change its visual color across the entire board.